-In 2001 one of the firm's attorneys along with co-counsel obtained a record-setting $46 million jury verdict in Manassas, Virginia Circuit Court against Norfolk Southern in a railroad derailment, brain injury to plaintiff case.
+In 2001 one of the firm’s attorneys along with co-counsel obtained a record-setting $46 million jury verdict in Manassas, Virginia Circuit Court against Norfolk Southern in a railroad derailment, brain injury to plaintiff case.
 With interest, the verdict was $60 million.
-The case verdict went up on appeal, and was settled confidentially with Norfolk Southern.
+The case verdict went up on appeal and was settled confidentially with Norfolk Southern.

-Between 2001 and 2013, the firm had many notable settlements and verdicts in railroad injury law, brain injury cases, medical malpractice, and trucking injury cases, including:
+Since our inception, the firm had many notable settlements and verdicts in railroad injury law, brain injury cases, medical malpractice, and trucking injury cases, including:

-- In 2010, Rick Shapiro and co-counsel obtained an $8.6 million verdict in a Tennessee state court, the negligence findings of the jury were later affirmed by the Tennessee Supreme Court and a new trial on damages was ordered during 2015.
+- In 2010, Rick Shapiro and co-counsel obtained an $8.6 million verdict in a Tennessee state court, the negligence findings of the jury were later affirmed by the Tennessee Supreme Court and a new trial on damages was ordered in 2015.
 The case was settled against CSX Railroad for a confidential sum.

-- In 2012, firm attorneys Randy Appleton and Jim Lewis negotiated a tractor trailer claim involving brain injury to a young girl that resulted in a $21 million annuity payout settlement, with a 5.5 M present value settlement.
+- In 2012, firm attorneys Randy Appleton and Jim Lewis negotiated a tractor-trailer claim involving brain injury to a young girl that resulted in a $21 million annuity payout settlement, with a 5.5 M present value settlement.

 - In 2015, firm attorney Rick Shapiro and co-counsel obtained a $2.5 million verdict in Norfolk Federal Court for a wrongful death claim of a man who burned to death while using a ride-on lawnmower.
 The verdict was affirmed on appeal at the Fourth Circuit and the judgment amount was later paid by the defendants.

-- In 2019, firm attorneys Randy Appleton and Rick Shapiro obtained a $5 million dollar verdict in a Norfolk, VA Circuit Court in a wrongful death asbestosis claim against Norfolk Southern, with a comparative negligence reduction of 80 percent, for a net $1 million dollar verdict, then settled confidentially.
+- In 2019, firm attorneys Randy Appleton and Rick Shapiro obtained a $5 million jury verdict in a Norfolk, VA Circuit Court in a wrongful death asbestosis claim against Norfolk Southern, with a comparative negligence reduction of 80 percent, for a net $1 million dollar verdict, then settled confidentially.